NorESMhub/noresm-lsp-input/README.md

 as you like into `mysites/` (following step 1.2.1).
 Subsequently, run:
 ```
-python3 create_forcing_classic.py -d ./mysites/ -m saga
+python3 create_forcing_classic.py -d ./mysites/
 ```

 ## 3 Sending jobs to the SAGA queue
-Check out the `make_input_jobscripts/` directory for template bash scripts that will send the input data creation as jobs to the SAGA queue.
+Check out the `make_input_jobscripts/` directory for template scripts that will send the input data creation as jobs to the SAGA queue.
 Refer to [the SIGMA2 docs](https://documentation.sigma2.no/jobs/job_scripts.html) for additional information.
 Once you adapted a script according to your needs and credentials, run the following command:
 ```
 cd [INSTALLATION_DIR]/noresm-lsp-input/make_input_jobscripts
 sbatch [my_script_name].sh